wagenbach/PyReach-Revision/commands/commonmux/README.md

 Commands are organized by functionality in the commandset for better maintainability:
 - Character and roleplay commands (alias, alts, emit, pose, say, etc.)
 - Communication commands (page, text)
-- Information and social commands (staff, watch, weather, who, census)
+- Information and social commands (staff, finger, watch, weather, who, census)
 - Game mechanics commands (pool, spend, gain, language)

 ## See Also